vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 | FreeChat | llama.cpp based AI chat app for macOS | 319 | 4 | 19 | 0 | MIT License |
 | ava | All-in-one desktop app for running LLMs locally. | 259 | 2 | 9 | 0 | Other |

 ## #2.
-LLM inference via the CLI and backend API servers for the tech-savvy
+LLM inference via the CLI and backend API servers

 CLI tools enable local inference servers with remote APIs, integrating with front-end UIs (listed in Section 3) for a custom experience.
 They often offer OpenAI API-compatible endpoints for easy model swapping, with minimal code changes.

-Although chatbots are the most common use case, you can also use these tools to power Agents, using frameworks such as CrewAI and Microsoft's AutoGen.
+Although chatbots are the most common use case, you can also use these tools to power Agents, using frameworks such as [CrewAI](https://github.com/joaomdmoura/crewAI) and Microsoft's [AutoGen](https://microsoft.github.io/autogen/).

 ### High Optimisation: llama.cpp